davesnuthouse/redDKP/README.md

 * Replace SYNC summary with the one from GuildCrafting

 Outstanding bugs:
 * Force sync to Lunatic did not show her accept in summary (cosmetic)
 * Double check summary info on inviter is counting tanks properly
 * Add button also needs clicked twice (once for defocus and once to activate)
-* Inviter shows "In your group 0" when not grouped (cosmetic)
-* Hide in group should not remove checked names from summary on Inviter

 Ideas for future releases (significant work):